univention/univention-corporate-server/doc/changelog/index.rst

 * An additional ACL access directive for the machine account provides faster access to DNS zone objects (:uv:bug:`54140`).

-* On UCS Replica Directory Nodes the OpenLDAP ppolicy overlay was not allowed to lock user accounts.
+* On UCS Replica Directory Nodes the OpenLDAP ``ppolicy`` overlay was not allowed to lock user accounts.
 The server ACLs have been adjusted to allow this (:uv:bug:`55501`).

-* The Debian package :program:`python-email-validator` has been backported and updated to be used in univention-directory-manager-modules (:uv:bug:`55413`).
+* The Debian package :program:`python-email-validator` has been back ported and updated to be used in univention-directory-manager-modules (:uv:bug:`55413`).

 * An open file descriptor leak has been fixed, which was triggered by